charlesfrye/charlesfrye.github.io/_posts/2023-11-10-llms-systems.markdown

 ### Registers in Processors

+Programs generally achieve their effects on the world by writing information to memory visible to other processes or hardware -- RAM, disk, the network, etc.
-Registers store small amounts of intermediate data during computations.
+Registers store small amounts of intermediate data during the computation of this information.

-Unlike stack-allocated or heap-allocated memory, these values are stored in the processor itself and don't have semantic meaning in a high-level language like C.
+Unlike stack-allocated or heap-allocated memory, these values are stored in the processor itself and are essentially inaccessible to the programmer (without assembly-level backdoors) in high-level languages like C.

-Because they are abstracted away from the programmer, they can be manipulated -- e.g. by a compiler pass -- without concern for the side effects of those manipulations.
+Because they are abstracted away from the programmer, they can be manipulated -- e.g. by a compiler when optimizing the program -- without concern for the side effects of those manipulations.

 How might this pattern show up in LLMs?